-Our second quarter fiscal 2016 operations were financed primarily from the \$25.0 million ILUVIEN FDA-approval milestone received in the quarter ended December 31, 2014.
-At December 31, 2015, our principal sources of liquidity were cash, cash equivalents and marketable securities that totaled \$21.1 million.
-In January 2016, we enhanced our cash resources through an underwritten public offering of 4,440,000 shares of common stock for estimated net proceeds of approximately \$16.4 million.
+During fiscal 2015 and the first three quarters of the current fiscal year, we financed our operations primarily from the \$25.0 million ILUVIEN FDA-approval milestone received in the quarter ended December 31, 2014 and \$16.5 million of net proceeds from an underwritten public offering of common shares in January 2016.
+At March 31, 2016, our principal sources of liquidity were cash, cash equivalents and marketable securities that totaled \$33.3 million.

-With the exception of net income in fiscal 2015 resulting from the \$25.0 million milestone, we have generally incurred operating losses since inception, and at December 31, 2015, we had a total accumulated deficit of \$280.8 million.
+With the exception of net income in fiscal 2015 resulting from the \$25.0 million milestone, we have generally incurred operating losses since inception, and at March 31, 2016, we had a total accumulated deficit of \$285.8 million.
 We have financed our operations primarily from the receipt of license fees, milestone payments, research and development funding and royalty income from our collaboration partners, and from proceeds of sales of our equity securities.
 We do not currently have any assured sources of future revenue, and we expect negative cash flows from operations in subsequent quarters unless and until such time as we receive sufficient revenues from the commercialization of ILUVIEN and/or of Medidur or another product candidate, assuming regulatory approval.
-We believe that our capital resources at December 31, 2015, together with the net proceeds from our January 2016 common stock offering and expected cash inflows under existing collaboration agreements, will enable us to fund our operations as currently planned into the fourth quarter of calendar year 2017.
+We believe that our capital resources at March 31, 2016, together with expected cash inflows under existing collaboration agreements, will enable us to fund our operations as currently planned into the fourth quarter of calendar year 2017.
 This estimate excludes any potential receipts under our ILUVIEN collaboration agreement.
-Our ability to fund our planned operations beyond then, including completion of clinical development and commercialization of Medidur, is expected to depend on the amount and timing of cash receipts under the ILUVIEN collaboration agreement, as well as proceeds from any future collaboration or other agreements and/or any financing transactions.
-There is no assurance that we will receive significant, if any, revenues from future sales of ILUVIEN or cash from any other sources.
+Our ability to fund our planned operations beyond then, including completion of clinical development and commercialization of Medidur, is expected to depend on the amount and timing of any cash receipts under the ILUVIEN collaboration agreement and/or proceeds from any future collaboration, licensing or other agreements and/or any proceeds from financing transactions.
+There is no assurance that we will receive significant, if any, revenues from the commercialization of ILUVIEN or cash from any other sources.

-Whether we will require, or desire, to raise additional capital will be influenced by many factors, including, but not limited to:
+Whether we will require, or desire, to raise additional capital through agreements or financing transactions will be influenced by many factors, including, but not limited to:

-- whether, when and to what extent we receive revenues with respect to commercialization of ILUVIEN; - the timing and cost of development, approval, commercialization and marketing of Medidur for posterior uveitis; - whether and to what extent we internally fund, whether and when we initiate, and how we conduct product development programs; - the amount of Retisert royalties and other payments we receive under collaboration agreements; - whether and when we initiate Phase II clinical trials for the Latanoprost Product and whether and when Pfizer exercises its option; - · whether and when we enter into strategic arrangements for our product candidates and the nature of those arrangements; - timely and successful development, regulatory approval and commercialization of our products and product candidates; - · the costs involved in preparing, filing, prosecuting and maintaining patents, and defending and enforcing patent claims; - · changes in our operating plan, resulting in increases or decreases in our need for capital; and - · our views on the availability, timing and desirability of raising capital.
+- whether, when and to what extent we receive revenues with respect to commercialization of ILUVIEN; - the timing and cost of development, approval, commercialization and marketing of Medidur for posterior uveitis, including the manner in which it would be commercialized; - whether and to what extent we internally fund, whether and when we initiate, and how we conduct product development programs; - · the amount of Retisert royalties and other payments we receive under collaboration agreements; - · whether and when we initiate Phase II clinical trials for the Latanoprost Product and whether and when Pfizer exercises its option; - whether and when we enter into strategic arrangements for our product candidates and the nature of those arrangements; - · timely and successful development, regulatory approval and commercialization of our products and product candidates; - · the costs involved in preparing, filing, prosecuting and maintaining patents, and defending and enforcing patent claims; - · changes in our operating plan, resulting in increases or decreases in our need for capital; and - our views on the availability, timing and desirability of raising capital.